 https://blinkies.cafe/ - An online creator for blinkies, with oodles of presets and customization.

-https://garlic.garden/onionring/ - an easy webring creator.
+https://garlic.garden/onionring/ - An easy webring creator.

 https://gifcities.org/ - Search the geocities archives for gifs and images.
 Created by the